Otakusonu/Otakuworld.github.io/README.md

 # Running
 Just click run if its repl otherwise type `node index.js` in console. <br>

-# ITS NOT MADE FOR PRODUCTION USE AND DON'T TRY TO COPY THE FULL WEBSITE ATLEAST EDIT SOMETHING

 # Quick.db Being Used
 --> [Quick.db](https://quickdb.js.org/) is used as saving information and again saving the information after sometime to update it.
 Like Homepage which updates information every 7 Minutes (In Starting the code After 7 minutes the homepage's data will be okay).